ischollETH/probabilistic-artificial-intelligence-ETH/README.md

 ## Task 4: Reinforcement Learning (RL)
+Task implementing a Reinforcement Learning (RL) algorithm that, by practicing on a simulator, learns a control policy for a lunar lander.
+The approaches used and studied were (1) using only policy gradients, (2) using rewards-to-go on top and (3) generalized advantage estimation as a baseline.
+The latter two are used to reduce the variance of the policy gradients by ignoring noisy or pooling noisy rewards from the past which were not a consequence of the action under consideration.
+The following shows some resulting runs of the simulation after training, where the lunar lander is supposed to land between the yellow flags without crashing:

 <p align="center">
   <img src=https://github.com/ischollETH/probabilistic-artificial-intelligence-ETH/blob/main/images/task4_policy.gif width="1000" title="Several sequences of the spaceship landing trained through reinforcement learning">